 2.1.
-Persons who can file a petition for bankrupt-cy
+Persons who can file a petition for bankruptcy

-- · Creditors and Debtor
+- · creditors and debtors

-- · Management board
+- · management board

-- Liquidator
+- · liquidator

-- Successor to a debtor, Executor of debtor's will, Administrator of debtor's estate
+- successor to a debtor, executor of debtor's will, administrator of debtor's estate

-- A creditor is entitled to file if: - the debtor has failed to perform an obligation within 30 days after it falls due and the creditor has then warned the debtor in writing of intention to file a bankruptcy petition and the debtor thereafter has failed to perform the obligation within 10 days - a claim in execution proceedings cannot be satisfied for 3 months due to lack of assets or the assets of the debtor are clearly insufficient to perform all obligations - the debtor or its legal representative has destroyed, hidden or squandered the debtor's property or made grave errors in management or has otherwise intentionally caused insolvency - the debtor notifies the creditor, the court or the public that it cannot perform its obligations - the debtor has destroyed, hidden or squandered its property or made grave errors in management as a result of which the debtor is now insolvent, or has otherwise intentionally caused insolvency
+- · A creditor is entitled to file if: - the debtor has failed to perform an obligation within 30 days after it falls due and the creditor has then warned the debtor in writing of intention to file a bankruptcy petition and the debtor thereafter has failed to perform the obligation within 10 days - a claim in execution proceedings cannot be satisfied for 3 months due to lack of assets or the assets of the debtor are clearly insufficient to perform all obligations - the debtor notifies the creditor, the court or the public that it cannot perform its obligations - the debtor has destroyed, hidden or squandered its property or made grave errors in management as a result of which the debtor is now insolvent, or has otherwise intentionally caused insolvency - the debtor has left Estonia, or is in hiding in order to evade performing obligations. - The management board must file if an enterprise is insolvent and insolvency is not temporary

-- the debtor has left Estonia, or is in hiding in order to evade performing obligations. - The management board must file if an enterprise is insolvent and insolvency is not temporary. - The liquidator must file during liquidation if the assets of the enterprise are clearly insufficient to satisfy all creditors' claims.
+The liquidator must file during liquidation if the assets of the enterprise are clearly insufficient to satisfy all creditors' claims